Lifeline has a clearly defined governance framework that promotes transparency and accountability.

 The Board is responsible for providing strategic direction, effective governance, and leadership on behalf of the Members.

-Lifeline's 17 Affiliate Members own and operate 41 accredited Lifeline Centres.
+Lifeline's 18 Members own and operate 41 accredited Lifeline Centres.
 Lifeline Australia's Membership Policy sets out the criteria for Membership, the obligations of Members, and the processes to be followed where there are disputes between Lifeline Australia and a Member.

 The Board has delegated specific responsibilities to the CEO in accordance with the Lifeline Australia Board Charter which broadly outlines the Chief Executive Delegation Policies in terms of: